supportmailapp/not-supportmail/README.md

 - **Auto-join Threads**: Bot automatically joins new support threads for monitoring
 - **Message Pinning**: Automatically pins the starter message in new support posts
 - **Username Tracking**: Maintains up-to-date user information in the database

+---

+### `NO_PINGS_AUTOMOD_RULE_ID` Feature

+Make a Discord automod rule with the following settings:

+- Keywords: `<@[developer-id]>`
+- Regexes: `<@\d+>`
+- Exclude channels and roles as needed

+This is to prevent users from pinging developers **and** normal users.
+We want to send a warning message instead of allowing the ping to go through.
+The ping gets blocked by Discord automatically, but we want to inform the user about it.

+So after you created the rule, right click the 2 dots on the right side of the rule and select "Copy Rule ID".
+Then paste it into the `NO_PINGS_AUTOMOD_RULE_ID` variable in your `.env` files.

+---

 ## License (Summary - not binding)